 DD FORM 2652 Application for DoD Child Care Fees

-Liability Wavier Teen Self Registration Form
+Liability Wavier Teen Self Registration Form (MS/T only)

 Family Care Plan (dual/single military only)

 Health Assessment /Sport Physical Statement

 Health Screening Tool (MIAT) Form/MAPS

+Immunizations:

-Immunizations: Children/Youth accepted for childcare in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat, and have written documentation of all age-appropriate immunizations.
+Children/Youth accepted for childcare in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever, and strep throat, and have written documentation of all age-appropriate immunizations.
 Child/Youth immunizations must be up to date in order to participate in CYS programs.
 This includes the flu vaccination.

-Per AR40-562 "Immunizations and Chemoprophylaxis," flu shots are required for both Child & Youth Services Staff and children.
-Fort Lee CYS parents will be required to provide CYS with documentation that their child has received an annual flu vaccination no later than 1 December of each year.
+Per AR 40-562 "Immunizations and Chemoprophylaxis," flu shots are required for both Child & Youth Services Staff and children.
+Fort Gregg-Adams CYS parents will be required to provide CYS with documentation that their child has received an annual flu vaccination no later than 1 December of each year.